Boiler leaking water? – Causes & how to fix a leaking boiler

 If you can see your boiler leaking oil or you spot oil stains under your boiler it needs immediate attention from a heating engineer.
 While not generally dangerous on its own, if there is any risk of the oil being near a flame, then the results can be catastrophic.

-Is a leaking boiler dangerous?
+Is my boiler leaking dangerous?

 Although a boiler leaking water is not as serious as a gas leak, it could be an indication of a bigger problem.
 If that’s not promptly repaired, then the boiler leak could go on to cause other problems.

-These include short-circuiting of the electrical components, rusting, and damage to flooring and the boilers immediate surroundings.
+These include short-circuiting of the electrical components, rusting, and damage to flooring and the boiler’s immediate surroundings.

 Boilers are a little like cars, when one thing goes in older boilers, then there can be others just waiting to break down at the most inconvenient time.